Week 1: Introduction to structural

 mountains showing serial cross sections through time in order

-perspective, but the basic idea of restoring a cross section back
+perspective.
+Later on in the semester we will explore basic idea of restoring a cross section back

-in time through various stages in order to understand history
+in time through various stages in order to understand the magnitude and timing of deformation.

 Mechanics and dynamics